 How to pour Champagne

-Maureen Petrosky, an entertaining expert, likes to prime her glass first with a 1-ounce pour.
+Entertaining expert Maureen Petrosky likes to prime her glass first with a 1-ounce pour.
 After the bubbles (also known as mousse) settle, top the glass off slowly — much like you would a can of soda or beer to avoid an overflow.
 Also, keep in mind that Champagne glasses aren't always the best serving vessels.
-Though festive, they weren't really designed with the whole experience in mind.
+Though festive, they weren't really designed with the whole tasting experience in mind.

 Carl is far from a stickler when it comes to the glass: “Flutes are standardly used in most venues.
 But to really get to know and taste a good Champagne, it’s better to use a standard wine glass.”
 She chalks this up to the glasses' wider circumference which allows for a more aromatic and flavorful experience as the Champagne is exposed to oxygen.